-I create a folder called Excel beneath the Documents folder (Windows Vista) or the MyDocuments folder (Windows XP).
+I create a folder called Excel beneath the Documents folder (Windows Vista and Windows 7) or the MyDocuments folder (Windows XP).
 In this folder I create subfolders to store my work.
-You can see a screen www.microsoft.com/atwork/ manageinfo/files.mspx Set the default file location.
+You can see a screen grab of my Excel folder in the sidebar (of course, your needs will be different to mine).

+4 Set the default file location.